 Important to keep in mind, however, when considering options #2 and #3: some people’s internal clocks are so strong that no amount of “prepping” may be enough, and they may simply take some time to adjust to the change.
 I also find that options #2 and #3 are better-suited for children on just one nap, or who no longer nap at all (rather than children who are at an age where they still need multiple naps in a day, which often creates too many variables for successfully shifting schedules in advance).
 Don’t panic!
 Again, even if you have a few “off” days as a result of the time change, most people (babies and toddlers included) will adjust within a few days to a week.

 Bonus tip!
 Don’t forget about the importance of a sleep-conducive room environment!
 The beginning of Daylight Savings means Mr. Sun starts his work day a whole lot earlier.
-Avoid early morning wakes with blackout blinds and blackout curtains (or a product like the Blackout EZ Window Cover or the Gro Anywhere Blind!), and consider a sound machine to block out the noise of those beautiful but oh-so-noisy birds nesting on your kiddo’s windowsill.
+Avoid early morning wakes with blackout blinds and blackout curtains (or a product like the Sleepout Portable Blackout Blind!
+Use code HAPPYSLEEP10 for 10% off if purchasing on the Sleepout website!).
+And, consider a sound machine to block out the noise of those beautiful but oh-so-noisy birds nesting on your kiddo’s windowsill.
 Dark and quiet is best for sleep!

 Happy Spring, Happy Sleepers!